mattcaron/misc_notes/retrocomputing/position_paper.md

     1. This nominally applies to 486's as well, because the OS would (generally) let the program basically completely take over, unless it had installed itself to do stuff on an interrupt (like the mouse driver).
-1. ScummVM could do either on MiSTer or Dosbian, but the theory is that Dosbian will eventually be rendered obsolete.

 ## RetroPi